 Charlene Tilton is best remembered as Lucy Ewing on Dallas.
-She was given nickname the “poisonous dwarf” because or her short stature of 4 feet and 11 inches, as well as her character’s wild personality.
+She was given the nickname the “poisonous dwarf” because of her short stature of 4 feet and 11 inches, as well as her character’s wild personality.
 After portraying Lucy, Charlene dabbled in music and began singing pop music.
 Although she still appears in various shows and films, today she concentrates less on acting and singing and more on charity work.
 She is very involved in organizations that help foster children.

 17. Paula Prentiss